GAMING-AND-AR/UCU-typist-quest/README.md

 # UCU-typist-quest
-This game teaches you how to type
+This game teaches you how to type and type fast